 Dr. Apaliski attended medical school at Hahnemann Medical College and Hospital (Now part of Drexel University) in Philadelphia, Pennsylvania.
 He completed his Pediatric training at Children’s Hospital of Pittsburgh, Pennsylvania in 1984 and his Allergy-Immunology Fellowship in 1989 at Wilfred Hall USAF Medical Center in San Antonio, Texas.

 Dr. Apaliski is board certified in both Pediatrics and Allergy-Immunology and was recertified in Allergy in 1999.
-Dr. Apaliski is a Fellow of the American College of Allergy, Asthma and Immunology, a member of the Texas Medical Association, the Texas Allergy, Asthma and Immunology Society, the American Academy of Allergy, Asthma and Immunology and serves on the Board of Directors of the Allergy and Asthma Foundation of America - North Texas Chapter.
+Dr. Apaliski is a Fellow of the American College of Allergy, Asthma and Immunology, a member of the Texas Medical Association, the Texas Allergy, Asthma and Immunology Society, and the American Academy of Allergy, Asthma and Immunology.
+He has served on the Board of Directors of the Allergy and Asthma Foundation of America – North Texas Chapter.

 Dr Apaliski served in the USAF as Chief of Allergy at Keesler Medical Center in Biloxi, MS, and completed a tour of duty as a flight surgeon working with the Aerovac system in Saudi Arabia during Desert Shield-Desert Storm in 1990-1991.
 He is on the Medical Staff at Arlington Memorial Hospital and Medical Center of Arlington in Arlington, Texas.

 A recognized Medical Specialist Dealing with Allergic and Immunologic Disorders.

 An allergist is a physician specially trained, skilled, and experienced in the diagnosis and treatment of allergies, asthma, and related immunologic disorders such as hay fever, hives, and eczema.